t-park1112/We-Have-No-Idea/2 Report/What is Scrum.md

 Scrum is an agile framework for completing projects that are formalized for software development projects (Mederios, Neto, Passos, Araujo, 2015).
-Like all other agile software practices, scrum is an iterative process that are done in several sprints.
+Like all other agile software practices, scrum is an iterative process that is done in several development phases called *sprints*.

-Scrum is completed by a *scrum team* of developers, a *scrum master* who acts as the facilitator for the process and a *product owner* who owns the product.
+Scrum is completed by a team of developers, called a *scrum development team*; a *scrum master*, who acts as the facilitator for the process; and a *product owner*, who owns the product.
-Requirements and story points are negotiated and gathered by the team and the product owner, which are then converted into a *product backlog*.
-This backlog is split up into multiple workable *sprints backlogs* that are completed in *sprints*.
-A sprint traditionally consists of a *sprint planning meeting* at the start of a sprint to plan out the sprint, a *burndown chart* to track the progress of the sprint and have *daily meetings* for the team to share with each other, what was completed the previous day and what needs to be completed for the current day.
-At the end of a sprint a *review & retrospective* is completed with the team and the product owner to gather 3 main pieces of information; what went well, what didn’t work well, what needs to be completed next sprint and to show the product owner a shippable product of what was completed during the sprint.
-(Mederios, Neto, Passos, Araujo, 2015)
+Requirements are negotiated and gathered by the team and the product owner, which are then converted into a *product backlog*.
+Each work item in the backlog is given story points.
+These are used to show to estimated effort that is needed to complete the work.
+This backlog is then split up into multiple workable *sprints backlogs* that are completed in *sprints*.
+A sprint traditionally consists of a *sprint planning meeting* at the start of a sprint to plan out the sprint; a *burndown chart*, to track the progress of the sprint; and *daily meetings*, for the team to share with each other what was completed the previous day and what needs to be completed for the current day.
+At the end of a sprint a *review & retrospective* is completed with the team and the product owner.
+The review is used to show the product owner a shippable product of what was completed during the sprint and the retrospective is used to gather 3 main pieces of information; what went well, what didn’t work well, and what needs to be completed next sprint. and  (Mederios, Neto, Passos, Araujo, 2015).

 Benefits of Scrum
 -----------------